Mikey Mileos

 Mikey Mileos (born 6 December 1980) is a stand up comedian and comedy writer from Sydney, Australia who lives in Japan.

 In April 2009, Mileos was a national finalist in Triple J radio's Raw Comedy competition, a nationally televised event.
 Since then, he has played at almost every major comedy club in Australia.
 In 2010, he was selected to perform alongside a slew of international comedy veterans in the Sydney Comedy Festival's Cracker Night gala, a rare feat considering he did not actually have a show in the festival.

-His unique comedic style combines observational comedy in an almost one-liner fashion, incorporating political and philosophical ideas and mixing them with his own brand of silliness.
+His comedic style combines observational comedy into one-liners, incorporating political and philosophical ideas.

 As a comedy writer Mileos worked on the Australian hit television show Good News Week.
 Mileos has also worked as a freelance comedy writer for Australian lads magazine Zoo Weekly, but insists that it was only for the money.